Dunmore House

-Dunmore House is a heritage-listed residence at 557 Paterson Road, Bolwarra Heights, in the Hunter region of New South Wales, Australia.
+Dunmore House is a heritage-listed residence at 557 Paterson Road, Bolwarra Heights, in the Hunter Valley of New South Wales, Australia.
 It was built from 1830 to 1833 by William and Andrew Lang.
 It was added to the New South Wales State Heritage Register on 16 August 2012.

 History

 Lang family's emigration to New South Wales

 William Lang of Greenock in Scotland, was a wood merchant specialising in block making, coopering and ship's joinery.
 He married Mary Dunmore and four children were born to them: